 You are welcome to take notes and/or photographs of any of our materials while you are in our Research Room.

 We are constantly digitizing archival material, based on historical importance and preservation concerns.
 All of our declassified, digitized material can be found through the Search Engine.

 When we digitize documents they are typically scanned at a resolution of 300 ppi and 1-bit depth colour mode, and saved as a text-searchable PDF file.

-- scanned to a resolution of 300 to 600 ppi and a bit-depth of 8-bit for greyscale images and 24-bit for colour images and saved as either JPEG or TIFF.
+Photographs are typically scanned at a resolution of 300 to 600 ppi and a bit-depth of 8-bit for greyscale images and 24-bit for colour images and saved as either JPEG or TIFF.

 Unless otherwise noted, there is no restriction on the publication of documents, images and/or quotations from archival material held at the United Nations Archives.
 This includes publication of thesis, books, websites, films, etc.